Martina-Culikova/english-for-designers/storytelling.md

 By uploading our thoughts, memories and consciousness into a digital substrate, we could potentially achieve a form of immortality in which our essence remains capable of existence and communication with the terrestrial world, as reflected in the 4th episode of San Junipero in the British science fiction series Black Mirror, dealing with the fate of modern society as a result of new technologies.

 The arrival of a new medium is always accompanied by a fear of the unknown.
 Marschall McLuhan argues that the new medium is always only the content of its media predecessor.
-After all, the identity crisis described in the literary works of Aldous Huxley or Luigi Pirandello seems to be based on the same fears as the one we have today, even though it was experienced by people living a hundred years ago.
 Technologies change, principles remain.

 **Am I**